Katacka/Dominion/README.md

   git add -A && git commit -m "<Your_Message>" #In case any files have not been committed <br />

   git remote add origin https://github.com/Katacka/Dominion/ #Stores a reference to this repo in the alias origin <br />
   git push origin master --force #Actually pushes to the repo.
-As things stand I'll have to merge any changes, but wew can develop    a better model in the future <br />
+As things stand I'll have to merge any changes, but we can develop    a better model in the future <br />

   Hopefully that worked to some degree or other! <br />